 Put another way, the iPhone SE scored 3,226 on the multi-core test and 1,337 on the single-core portion of the Geekbench 5 performance test.
 Those numbers are comparable to what the iPhone 11 put up.
 We imagine the iPhone 7 would have a hard time keeping pace with its 4.5-year-old processor.

 The base model of the iPhone SE features double the storage of the paltry 32MB that the iPhone 7 offered.
 However, the iPhone 7 did come in 128GB and 256GB capacities as well, matching Apple's latest phone.

 The software experience on both phones is pretty much the same.
-After all, the iPhone 7 is capable of running iOS 14, though apps will probably be a little peppier on the newer iPhone SE.
+As we mentioned, the iPhone 7 is capable of running iOS 15, though apps will probably be a little peppier on the newer iPhone SE.
 Also, some functions of iOS 15 won't work on the iPhone 7, as they require at least an A12-powered iPhone.

 iPhone SE 2020 vs. iPhone 7: Battery life and charging